The 20 Best Kabuki Syndrome Doctors Near Me in Florida, US

 English, Arabic

-Omer Hamid is a Neurologist in Orlando, Florida.
-Dr. Hamid has been practicing medicine for over 10 years and is rated as an Experienced provider by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Amyotonia Congenita, Congenital Myasthenic Syndrome, Dysferlinopathy, and Duchenne Muscular Dystrophy.
+Omer Hamid is a Neurologist practicing medicine in Orlando, Florida.
+He has been practicing medicine for over 10 years.
+Dr. Hamid is rated as an Experienced provider by MediFind in the treatment of Kabuki Syndrome.
+He is also highly rated in 61 other conditions, according to our data.
+His clinical expertise encompasses Amyotonia Congenita, Congenital Myasthenic Syndrome, Dysferlinopathy, and Duchenne Muscular Dystrophy.
+Dr. Hamid is board certified in American Board Of Psychiatry & Neurology.

 Experienced in Kabuki Syndrome